Helping Your Business Take Off With the Right Amazon Repricing Strategies

 #1: The Buy Box Repricing Strategy

 Why would we need an Amazon Repricer Tool?
 Nearly all sales on Amazon take part over the so-called “Buy Box”, which is another name for the orange golden button on the right-hand side of your Amazon product page, labeled “Add to cart”.
 Around 90% of all purchases happen by clicking this button.
 So far so good.

 Here’s the catch: only one product at a time can be attributed to the “Add to cart” field.
 In other words, only one product at a time can be in the Buy Box.
 This of course leads to fierce competition between margin-hungry sellers, especially if you sell over Amazon Wholesale.
-This is why we developed a strategy for our Repricer that is designed to help you win the Buy Box as often as possible.
+This is why we developed Amazon repricing strategies for our Repricer that are designed to help you win the Buy Box as often as possible.